attivio/suit/README.md

 [![Coveralls][coveralls-badge]][coveralls]

 The Search User Interface Toolkit, or SUIT, is a library for creating search applications on top of the index in the Attivio platform.
-For more informaiton on Attivio, please visit our website at http://www.attivio.com.
+For more information on Attivio, please visit our website at http://www.attivio.com.

 ## Working with the SUIT Library